-A clothing brand could call for a YouTuber with some stunning dressing ideas for sharing and reviewing the products.
+A clothing brand could call for a YouTuber with some stunning dress ideas for sharing and reviewing the products.

 - Greater number of followers in the targeted market

-An influencer could have earned good name and reputation in a particular industry, having followers from that specific industry.
-If your business is in educational domain, you could hire a motivational speaker with huge fan following to promote your services.
+An influencer could have earned a good name and reputation in a particular industry, having followers from that specific industry.
+If your business is in the educational domain, you could hire a motivational speaker with a huge fan following to promote your services.

 - Researching a little about influencer’s interest in your product

-Though not essential but researching about the background and focus of the influencer bears weight.
+Though not essential researching the background and focus of the influencer bears weight.
 If an influencer, by default, loves your product, there will be more convincing power in your influencer.

 What to expect from social media influencers?

 What to expect from influencers chiefly depends on the social media strategy.
-According to a report by Digital Marketing Institute, around 50 per cent of consumers feel persuaded by the influencer recommendations.
-Based upon the recommendations of their favourite blogger, many people carry out buying decisions.
-As per social surveys, a bit more than 60 per cent consumers intend to buy a product once they see that an influencer is using it by himself or themselves.
+According to a report by Digital Marketing Institute, around 50 percent of consumers feel persuaded by influencer recommendations.
+Based upon the recommendations of their favorite blogger, many people carry out buying decisions.
+As per social surveys, a bit more than 60 percent of consumers intend to buy a product once they see that an influencer is using it by himself or themselves.
 On the bright side, there is always a downside that is hard to ignore.
 If an influencer is defamed, later on, the product demand generated by the influencer might decline.
 Suppose you are a restaurant owner at a famous tourist place, so attracting travel influencers can be a beneficial move for your business.

 Difference between brand ambassadors and influencers

-- The relationship of brand with brand ambassadors is long term as compared to the influencers.
+- The relationship of the brand with brand ambassadors is long-term as compared to the influencers.

-- Brand ambassadors might be getting paid for promotion of your brand, but it is not necessary.
-The influencers are always paid for promotion of your brand.
+- Brand ambassadors might be getting paid for the promotion of your brand, but it is not necessary.
+The influencers are always paid for the promotion of your brand.